Sarah Dillon – Registered Nurse Makes a Fresh Start with Career Change to SNA

-Sarah Dillon had been caring for people for a long time before she came to Portobello Institute to retrain as a Special Needs Assistant.
+Sarah Dillon had been caring for people for a long time before she came to Portobello Institute to change her career to Special Needs Assisting.
 She worked for many years as a registered nurse before deciding the time was right for a fresh challenge in 2021.

-She heard about the quality of the QQI accredited courses at Portobello Institute from a friend and the recommendation was enough for Sarah to follow her passion for caring for people in a new avenue as an SNA.
+She heard about the quality of the QQI accredited courses at Portobello Institute from a friend and the recommendation was enough for Sarah to follow her passion for caring for people on a new path as an SNA.

 At Portobello Institute, we offer both Level 5 and Level 6 accredited qualifications in SNA which are highly regarded in the sector.